Uhnji/Uhnji/README.md

 ### Who am I?
-Hi, I'm Uhnji: a game developer in training with a focus on implementation of neural networks and datastructures for mechanical optimization.
-I am a <s>first</s> <i><s>second</s></i> <i>third</i> year college student studying computer science with a focus on Artificial Intelligence.
+Hi, I'm Uhnji: a embedded systems engineer in training with a focus on implementation of hardware optimizations.
+I am a <s>first</s> <i><s>second</s></i> <i>third</i> year college student studying computer science with a focus on computer systems.
 In my offtime, I enjoy developing my skills as a creative writer, backpacker, tabletop gamer, and SCUBA Diver.

 I started coding 5 years ago, and developed my first major project, _Dwelt_ in 2022 as a technical test during my first year of college. my future goals in coding are to complete my new focus project,
 <i>can't say too much yet, more soon</i>, and to keep learning more about procedural generation techniques based in automota theory and linear diffusion.

-Fun Facts SPEEDRUN:
-Pronouns: He/They
-Known Langauges: English, Spanish, and a bit of German.
-Favorite Food: Rogan Josh with garlic naan
-Favorite Travel Spot: Nassau in the Bahamas.

 ### What do I do?
-  Primarily, I like to code in C, Java, and Python.
+  Primarily, I like to code in C, x86, and Python (for scripting only).
 ### Contact me
   Feel <b>free</b> to contact me over discord @ Uhnji.
 ### Colaboration on Projects
-I would love to collaborate on any coding projects within my current skillset, so if you want help coding projects in Java/Python/C/C#, feel free to contact me (info is in above section).
+I would love to collaborate on any coding projects within my current skillset, so if you want to cooperate on coding projects in Java/Python/C/C++, feel free to contact me (info is in above section).